Papaglory/PID-Rocket-Simulator/README.md

 ## Description

 This project implements a PID (Proportional-Integral-Derivative) controller within a 3D rocket simulation environment.
 Under specific restrictions and assumptions, the controller is designed to manage the rocket's stability, rotation and movement with respect to a target location.
 The simulation operates within the physics engine of the Unity game engine.
+A Unity project build is included.

 ## Preview